League and team outlook

 Mile High League

-Teams and trends: Clear Creek, Dawson, Dayspring Christian Academy, Denver Academy, Denver Christian, Front Range Christian, Gilpin County, Highland, Longmont Christian, Lyons.
-The league has had at least one team in the Elite Eight of the state tournament since 2016.
-Last year’s winner, Dawson, bowed out to Fowler in that round.
+Teams and trends: Clear Creek, Dawson, Dayspring Christian Academy, Denver Academy, Denver Christian, Estes Park, Front Range Christian, Gilpin County, Highland, Lyons.
+Longmont Christian reported that it will not carry a varsity baseball team this season.
+From 2016-19, the league had at least one team reach the Round of Eight in the state baseball tournament.
+Dawson won the league title in 2019 and reached the state quarterfinals.

 Coach: Pete Chandler